Mike-Benn/Calculator/README.md

 ## Lessons Learned:

 This project was created after my Sketchit project and I think the biggest thing I can take away from this and partly from that one is that I need to improve how I manage states of certain things.
+I could've done a much better job tracking certain variables like the last button clicked and how that can be used better to my advantage.